 Visiting eel traps on the Wurundjeri-hosted Aboriginal water knowledge-sharing day.
 May 2017.

 The Aboriginal water unit is proud of its close association and working relationship with the Water for Country Project Control Group (PCG)

-We continue to invest in projects designed to improve opportunities for Aboriginal people in water planning and management:
+We support collaboration between water agencies and Traditional Owner groups - download the Aboriginal Participation Guidelines for CMAs (PDF, 1.8 MB) - and we continue to invest in projects designed to improve opportunities for Aboriginal people in water planning and management:

 $4 .7 million for Aboriginal values and objectives

 As part of this commitment we are managing the roll-out of a range of locally focused projects.
 We are also recruiting a number of Aboriginal water officers to actively support communities to increase its understanding and appreciation of water values, uses and aims over the next two to four years.

 Applications for the round of funding – for local projects and Aboriginal water officer positions – are open until 7 February 2018.

 - appoint up to four Aboriginal water officers